 I regret that I am unable to write letters for all students who ask!
 Believe me, if I could, I would!
 Nothing gives me more satisfaction than playing a role in your getting into the college of your dreams.
 Unfortunately, as I teach 165 juniors each year, there is no way I would be able to accommodate all those students who want letters from me.

-If you would like to have me as a recommender, please see me in person outside of class before September 8th.
+If you would like to have me as a recommender, please see me in person outside of class on or before September 7, 2017.
 After we confirm that I would be an appropriate letter-writer for you, I will place you in the lottery.
-On September 9th, I will let you know if I am able to write your letter or not.
+On September 8, 2017, I will let you know if I am able to write your letter or not.

 Please do not e-mail requests to me.
 We must talk in person for me to consider your recommendation request.